 Return to Makena Molokini (2010)

 Curtis Wilson Cost’s paintings reward close viewing.
-At first glance, a scene may feel calm and expansive, but sustained attention reveals extraordinary detail.
+Sustained attention reveals the extraordinary detail of his brushstrokes.

 Look closely and you’ll find: